On this day, we tie the pig's leg across its chest.

 Henceforth this burden will be left to those who have been unable to free their consciousness from the surface, those whose consciousness have remained flat because they could not overcome the familiar.
 We will keep our rivals with us or behind us.

-We lift our glasses and I stand to toast my comrades.
+We lift our glasses and toast our comrades.
 They raise their hands, each with a fig clenched in their fist.
 Our action is the path.

 We reject all speculation